tunsmm/tunsmm/README.md

 - 👋 Hi, I’m @tunsmm!
-- 🌱 I’m currently learning backend development.
+- 🌱 I’m backend developer mostly using Python and such frameworks as Django, FastAPI and Flask.
-- 👀 I’m interested in workout, marketing, business analysis and, of course, programming.
+- 👀 My hobby are workout, marketing, business analysis and, of course, programming.
-- 📫 You can contact me on Telegram **t.me/tunsmm**
+- 📫 You can contact me on Telegram **[t.me/tunsmm](t.me/tunsmm)**

 <!---
 tunsmm/tunsmm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.